yangshun/fate/README.md

   </picture>
 </p>

 **fate** is a modern data client for tRPC and React inspired by [Relay](https://relay.dev/) and [GraphQL](https://graphql.org/).
-It combines view composition, normalized caching, data masking, Async React features, and tRPC’s type safety.
+It combines view composition, normalized caching, data masking, Async React features, and tRPC's type safety.

 **fate** is designed to make data fetching and state management in React applications more composable, declarative, and predictable.
 The framework has a minimal API, no DSL, and no magic—_it's just JavaScript_.

 ### Features

 - **View Composition:** Components declare their data requirements using co-located "views".
 Views are composed into a single request per screen, minimizing network requests and eliminating waterfalls.
-- **Normalized Cache:** fate maintains a normalized cache for all fetched data in your application.
+- **Normalized Cache:** fate maintains a normalized cache for all fetched data.
 This enables efficient data updates through actions or mutations and avoids stale or duplicated data.
 - **Data Masking & Strict Selection:** fate enforces strict data selection for each view, and masks (hides) data that components did not request.
 This prevents accidental coupling between components and reduces overfetching.
 - **Async React:** fate uses modern Async React features like Actions, Suspense, and `use` to support concurrent rendering and enable a seamless user experience.
 - **Lists & Pagination:** fate provides built-in support for connection-style lists with cursor-based pagination, making it easy to implement infinite scrolling and "load-more" functionality.
 - **Optimistic Updates:** fate supports declarative optimistic updates for mutations, allowing the UI to update immediately while the server request is in-flight.
 If the request fails, the cache and its associated views are rolled back to their previous state.
-- **AI Ready:** fate’s minimal, predictable API and explicit data selection allow for clear local reasoning, enabling AI tools to generate stable, type-safe data-fetching code.
+- **AI-Ready:** fate's minimal, predictable API and explicit data selection allow for clear local reasoning, enabling AI tools to generate stable, type-safe data-fetching code.

 ### Why fate?